Contact Us

 The New Zealand Flag should be flown to mark:

-• the opening of Parliament (Wellington only) by The Queen or the Governor-General
+• the opening of Parliament (Wellington only) by The King or the Governor-General

 • the swearing-in ceremony of the Governor-General designate and the state farewell for the outgoing Governor-General (Wellington only)